Exclusive: Facebook to ban misinformation on voting in upcoming U.S. elections

 “We don’t believe we should remove things from Facebook that are shared by authentic people if they don’t violate those community standards, even if they are false,” said Tessa Lyons, product manager for Facebook’s News Feed feature that shows users what friends are sharing.

+Links to discouraging reports about polling places that may be inflated or misleading will be referred to fact-checkers under the new policy, Facebook said.
+If then marked as false, the reports will not be removed but will be seen by fewer of the poster’s friends.

-That leaves Facebook more open to manipulation by users seeking to affect the election.
+Such partial measures leave Facebook more open to manipulation by users seeking to affect the election, critics say.
 Russia, and potentially other foreign parties, are already making “pervasive” efforts to interfere in upcoming U.S. elections, the leader of Trump’s national security team said in early August.

 Just days before that, Facebook said it uncovered a coordinated political influence campaign to mislead its users and sow dissension among voters, removing 32 pages and accounts from Facebook and Instagram.
 Members of Congress briefed by Facebook said the methodology suggested Russian involvement.

-Note: (This version of the story was corrected to say that polling-place misinformation will be fact-checked, not that it will be banned outright in paragraph one; in 8th graph adds explanation of how reports on polling places will be handled)